sachaker/sachaker.github.io/thoughts.md

 permalink: /thoughts/
 ---

+### *April 9th, 2020*
+---
+# **We've already found the neural seat of consciousness, science has just overlooked it**

+If someone put a gun to my head and made me blurt out the part of the brain that houses consciousness<sup>†</sup>, I'd say "thalamus" without breaking a sweat.

+The thalamus is a chunk of gray matter found in the forebrain.
+This is the Grand Central of the brain—it receives input from a vast number of areas and its projections innervate almost all sections of the cerebral cortex.
+The thalamus both integrates and distributes information from countless areas.
+For instance, sensory input comes in, the thalamus works its magic (transforms that sensory information along some dimension), and then is spit back into the sensory area from whence it came.

+I believe quite strongly that anticipation is a prerequisite for consciousness, and that anticipation demands the coordinated integration of several senses.
+Why anticipation?
+Because anticipation is birthed from expectation, and expectation requires:
+- An internal, updatable model of the world
+- A sense of futurity (

+For example, let's say

+><sup>†</sup>Note: Defining consciousness is not something I will dive into here, despite some implicit definitions.
+That's an unproductive rabbit hole to be avoided when trying to identify candidate neural substrates for consciousness.

 ### *April 8th, 2020*
 ---
 # **Brown Gold: How our poop is the most untapped gold mine of the 21st Century**